jieyu/maple/README.md

 * GNU make, version 3.81 or higher
 * Python, version 2.4.3 or higher
 * [PIN](http://www.pintool.org/), revision 45467 or higher
+ If you want to record a buggy execution exposed by Maple so you can debug the recording with GDB, you will need a PinPlay enhanced Pin kit:
+ [PINPLAY](http://www.pinplay.org/), version 1.1 (update 11/2013) or higher.
 * [Google protobuf](http://code.google.com/p/protobuf/), version 2.4.1

 ### Make